There are only a few formulas you need to memorize to solve most area problems confidently:

 a.
 Area: Length Width .
 This is incorrect.
 The given area is .

 b.
 Area: .
-This looks good!
+This works.
 Perimeter: .
 This is the right answer.

 Be careful!
-This method is the easy way out.
-Not all questions will be this easy to solve, so it is worth reviewing the proper way to solve this problem, by a system of equations and quadratic equations.
+Plugging in answers is a useful shortcut, but not every problem will be set up for it.
+It’s also worth knowing how to solve this using a system of equations and quadratic equations.
 Please recap the [Solving a system of equations] and [Factorization of quadratics and cubics] chapters if you are not confident with them!

-Here is the proper way to solve this problem by a system of equations:
+Here is the proper way to solve this problem using a system of equations:

 Using the area equation: